SeisComP/seiscomp/doc/base/api-python-client.rst

 Therefore a client package has been developed combining these concepts in an easy way with only a couple of API calls.
-Since |scname| has been developed in C++ and uses the object oriented paradigm forcefully, modules build on the Application (C++: :class:`Seiscomp::Client::Application`, :class:`Python: seiscomp.client.Application`) class.
+Since |scname| has been developed in C++ and uses the object oriented paradigm forcefully, modules build on the Application (C++: :class:`Seiscomp::Client::Application`, Python:
+:class:`seiscomp.client.Application`) class.
 It manages the messaging connection and waveform sources in a transparent way.

 The class :class:`Seiscomp::Client::Application` is the base class for all |scname| applications.
 It manages messaging and database